Bridgewater Curling Club

-The Bridgewater Curling Club is a curling club and facility in Bridgewater, Nova Scotia.
+Curl Bridgewater, better known as the Bridgewater Curling Club is a curling club and facility in Bridgewater, Nova Scotia.

 History

 The club was founded in 1907, and female curlers were permitted to join in 1910.

 Provincial champions

 Men's

 Teams from the Bridgewater Curling Club have won the Nova Scotia Men's Championship nine times, earning the right to represent Nova Scotia at the Brier, Canada's national men's championship.